ncase/nothide-blog/contents/articles/show-and-tell-4/index.md

 1. **Create a polished tutorial.** Yep.

 2. **Playtest the full tutorial in person, thrice.**
-   Thanks goes to my housemates, Justin, Barron, and Bill for being the first playtesters!
+   Thanks goes to my housemates, Kirill, Justin, Barron, and Bill for being the first playtesters!

 3. **Make sure the game works cross-browser.**
    I was already developing in Chrome, and Firefox and Safari were also easy to support.